 Why We Love DigitalOcean

 Opening its doors in 2011, it soon became one of the largest cloud hosting providers with over a million users.
+DigitalOcean servers are known as Droplets – the smallest unit of a cloud server that you can buy starting at $5/month.

 The key factor to DigitalOcean’s stupendous success is its simplicity.
 In addition to being a clean and simple option, there is lots more to love DigitalOcean for your WordPress site.
-Here are six main reasons why we find DigitalOcean to be awesome:
+Here are five reasons why we find DigitalOcean to be awesome.

 Three characteristics make DigitalOcean highly affordable.